NBA 2K League Overview

 - The 21 NBA 2K League teams are: 76ers GC, Blazer5 Gaming, Bucks Gaming, Celtics Crossover Gaming, Cavs Legion GC, Grizz Gaming, Hawks Talon GC, Heat Check Gaming, Jazz Gaming, Kings Guard Gaming, Knicks Gaming, Lakers Gaming, Magic Gaming, Mavs Gaming, Nets GC, Pacers Gaming, Pistons GT, Raptors Uprising GC, T-Wolves Gaming, Warriors Gaming Squad, and Wizards District Gaming.

-- The first stage of qualifying for the 2019 NBA 2K League Draft will begin Friday, November 2 at 12 p.m.
-ET and will run through Monday, November 26 at 6 p.m.
-ET.
+- The first stage of qualifying for the 2019 NBA 2K League Draft began Friday, November 2 and ran through Monday, November 26 at 6 p.m.

-- The NBA 2K League Qualifier is open to anyone around the world who has a copy of NBA 2K19 (PlayStation 4 or Xbox One), an internet connection, is in the High School class of 2018, and is 18 or older by the time Qualifier starts.
+- The NBA 2K League Qualifier was open to anyone around the world with a copy of NBA 2K19 (PlayStation 4 or Xbox One), an internet connection and 18 or older by the time Qualifier starts.

 - The inaugural season of the NBA 2K League culminated with the first-ever NBA 2K League Finals on Saturday, August 25, 2018.